WCTRS

 WCTRS-YI Young Researcher’s Conference

 The WCTRS-YI is a one-day conference run entirely by young researchers, providing them with experience in conference organisation and management.
-They will also attend the main WCTR-16 Montreal and have the opportunity to network with their peers and established researchers and practitioners, and enjoy the full benefits of WCTRS membership.

 Sagar Patni Portrait Photo Sagar Patni (University of Florida: Contact Email)